 To freeze: Transfer your fully cooled soup to a freezer-safe container or portioned out in these Souper Cubes where it can be stored for up to 3 months.

-Of course, this roasted butternut squash soup with coconut milk is delicious as it is.
-However, I love to serve it with a topping or two for even more flavour and a little extra texture.
-Some of my favourite options include:
+Of course, this roasted squash carrot soup is rich, creamy, and satisfying all on its own.
+However, I love to serve it with a topping or two for even more flavor and a little extra texture.
+Some of my favorite garnishes include:

 - Toasted pepitas